TheRolfFR/firestorm-db/README.md

 - The database will be stored in `<folderPath>/<filename>.json` (default folder: `./files/`).
 - `autoKey` controls whether to automatically generate the key name or to have explicit key names (default: `true`).
 - `autoIncrement` controls whether to simply start generating key names from zero or to use a [random ID](https://www.php.net/manual/en/function.uniqid.php) each time (default: `true`).
-- The key in the `$database_list` array is what the collection will be called in JavaScript in the Collection constructor (this can be different from the JSON filename if needed).
+- The key in the `$database_list` array is what the collection should be referred to in the JavaScript collection constructor.
+This can be different from the JSON filename if needed.

 If you're working with multiple collections, it's probably easier to initialize them all in the array constructor directly: